Aether scalar tensor theory: Linear stability on Minkowski space: Discussion

 As discussed in \cite{Skordis:2020eui}, for a spherically symmetric static source of mass $M$, the transition between the MOND and an oscillatory $\mu$-dominated regime occurs at $r_C \sim \left(r_M \mu^{-2}\right)^{1/3}$ where $r_M \sim \sqrt{\frac{\GN M}{a_0}}$ is the MOND scale which signifies the transition between the Newtonian and MOND regimes on even smaller distances.
 Thus, on observational grounds $\mu^{-1}$ must be larger than $\sim \Mpc$, otherwise, the MOND regime would not occur at the scales of galaxies at distances $\sim \kpc$ (for the Milky Way $r_M \sim 8 \kpc$).
 A system with a MOND scale of $\sim \Mpc$ occurs if its mass is $\sim 10^{15} M_{\odot}$ which is much larger than typical masses of bound structures.
 Thus, for $\lambdas \ge 1$, the scale $k_*$ is always hidden inside the MOND regime (i.e. $k_* < r_M^{-1}$) so that the negative Hamiltonian does not occur in the GR limit for all systems of interest.

-At smaller wavenumbers $<r_M^{-1}$, the theory enters the MOND regime (in which case $\lambdas=0$) which would signify that the $Y$-mode always has a negative Hamiltonian.
-However, then there exists a higher order term $\sim |\Ycal|^{3/2}/a_0 = |\grad \varphi|^3/a_0$ that is not part of the analysis above, and which may stabilize the system, while on even larger scales (smaller wavenumbers) the Minkowski approximation breaks down as the relevant background to expand upon is Friedmannian (or even more specificaly de Sitter).
-We speculate that the $t$-instability found here on Minkowski is nothing but the cosmological dark matter Jeans-type of instability discussed in \cite{Skordis:2020eui} and shown to lead to excellent fits to the cosmological power spectra as in $\Lambda$CDM.
+At smaller wave numbers $<r_M^{-1}$, \AeST enters the MOND regime (in which case $\lambdas=0$) which would signify that the $Y$-mode always has a negative Hamiltonian.
+However, then there exists a higher order term $\sim |\Ycal|^{3/2}/a_0 = |\grad \chi|^3/a_0$ that is not part of the analysis above, and which may stabilize the system.